insight-lane/crash-model/src/README.md

 Although the processed data exists on data.world, you may wish to generate the data from scratch, or you may be interested in generating data for a new city.
 This section walks you through how to generate and visualize data for a new city:

-- 1) If you want to visualize the data, you need to create a mapbox account (https://www.mapbox.com/)
+- If you want to visualize the data, you need to create a mapbox account (https://www.mapbox.com/)
-- 2) Automatically generate a config file for your city.
-In the src directory, run `python initialize_city.py --city <city name> -f <folder name> --crash <crash file> --concern <concern file`.
-City name is the full name of the city, e.g. "Cambridge, Massachusetts, USA".
-Folder name is what you'd like the city's data directory to  be named, e.g. "cambridge".
-The crash file is a csv file of crashes that includes (at minimum) columns for latitude, longitude, and date of crashes.
-The concern file is a csv of concerns that includes (at minimum) a latitude, longitude and date of a concern file.
+- Automatically generate a config file for your city.
+In the src directory, run `python initialize_city.py --city <city name> -f <folder name> --crash <crash file> --concern <concern file>`.
+    - City name is the full name of the city, e.g. "Cambridge, Massachusetts, USA".
+    - Folder name is what you'd like the city's data directory to  be named, e.g. "cambridge".
+    - The crash file is a csv file of crashes that includes (at minimum) columns for latitude, longitude, and date of crashes.
+    - The concern file is a csv of concerns that includes (at minimum) a latitude, longitude and date of a concern file.
-- 3) Manually edit the configuration file found in e.g. src/config/config_cambridge:
+- Manually edit the configuration file found in e.g. src/config/config_cambridge:
--- For your csv crash file, enter the column header for id, latitude, longitude, and date.
+    - For your csv crash file, enter the column header for id, latitude, longitude, and date.
 If time is in a different column than date, give that column header as well.
--- If you have a csv concern file, enter the column headers for latitude, longitude, and date.
+    - If you have a csv concern file, enter the column headers for latitude, longitude, and date.
--- Modify time_target to be the last month and year of your crash data
+    - Modify time_target to be the last month and year of your crash data

-- 4) Run the pipeline: `python pipeline.py -c <config file>`
+- Run the pipeline: `python pipeline.py -c <config file>`

-## Temporary; obsolete details
-The configuration files are yml files that include all the arguments you'll need to run all of the data generation steps.
-In src/data/config.yml you can find an example.

-city (required), e.g. 'Boston, Massachusetts, USA'

-datadir: The directory you want all of your output to end up in.
-This directory will need at an absolute minimum to have a raw/ directory in it, containing at least the csv file(s) of crash data.
-This is an optional argument, and defaults to ../data/

-crash_files: In ../data/raw/ if your crash csv files aren't the default Boston ones, you need to provide the names.
-Right now, they must live in this directory.

-If you want to add features from another map (not required), you need all of the following arguments to be filled out:
+## Boston-specific feature additions
+Since Boston was our pilot city, we generate additional features from maps they provided (in addition to the ones we pull from open street map).
+If you're only interested in other cities, no need to read this section.

+To add Boston's specific data to the boston model, the following arguments are added to the configuration file:
-extra_map: A map in 4326 projection
+- extra_map: A map in 4326 projection
-extra_map3857: A map in 3857 projection
+- extra_map3857: A map in 3857 projection
-additional_features: any features you want to grab from extra_map3857
+- additional_features: a list of strings that are features you want to grab from extra_map3857

-And finally, if you're using a crash file with columns named things we aren't expecting, you need to tell us about it:
-longitude: If the column for the longitude is not labeled 'X', you need to give this
-latitude: If the column for the latitude is not labeled 'Y', you need to give this
-time_col: If the column for the date/time is not labeled 'CALENDAR_DATE', you need to give this

 ## Process map